pip-services-node/pip-services-components-node/doc/Downloads.md

-# Pip.Services Commons for Node.js Downloads
+# Pip.Services Components for Node.js Downloads

 Binary releases of the commons are available through NPM global repository.
 To use the commons you can either include dependency into your **package.json** file: